 PRINCIPAL GP - FRNZCGPRead More >

 When Chris first came to Oamaru in December 2007, he intended to stay for a year.
-Nearly eight years on, he doesn't even spend a thought on going back to Germany.
+More than a decade later, he doesn't even spend a thought on going back to Germany.
 New Zealand, the South Island and Oamaru are close to his heart, and so are his patients.
 Chris has worked as a GP in Oamaru since he arrived.
 Having his own medical centre is something he is really excited about.
 Oamaru Doctors opened its doors on May 1, 2015.
 His wife Dagmar is thrilled for him: "Chris loves what he is doing and starting his own practice is a dream come true."
 The couple and their two children live on a lifestyle block just out of town and do enjoy peace and freedom with their horses and their dogs.
-Horses are Chris's passion and he doesn't give up thinking about competing again, like he did back home in Germany.
-Chris graduated form Heidelberg University in 1998 and became a German GP fellow in 2002.
+Horses are Chris's passion and he doesn't give up thinking about competing again, as he did back home in Germany.
+Chris graduated from Heidelberg University in 1998 and became a German GP fellow in 2002.
 In 2014 he attained Fellowship of the Royal New Zealand College of General Practitioners.
 Before the family came out to New Zealand Chris was an army doctor, based at the French border and working in trouble spots all over the world.
-Chris is looking forward to welcoming you at Oamaru Doctors and invites you to approach personally if something worries or troubles you with regards to the day-to-day business at Oamaru's newest GP practice.
+Chris has recently completed the SCCA (Skin Cancer College Australasia) Advanced Certificate in both Minor Surgery and Dermoscopy.
+In 2018 he was invited to take over the Minor Surgical Clinic at the Oamaru Hospital; Chris enjoys helping local patients to receive appropriate investigation and treatment in a timely manner without having to travel to Dunedin.
+Chris is looking forward to welcoming you at Oamaru Doctors and invites you to approach him personally if something worries or troubles you with regards to the day-to-day business at Oamaru's newest GP practice.